 Meet Our Team

-Debra Broadbooks, Ph.D. has been a licensed clinical psychologist since 1999 and has worked at Rady Children's since 2004.
-She earned her doctorate from the California School of Professional Psychology in San Diego (now Alliant University).
+Debra Broadbooks, Ph.D., has been a licensed clinical psychologist since 1999 and has worked at Rady Children's since 2004.
+Debra earned her doctorate from the California School of Professional Psychology in San Diego (now Alliant University).
 She specializes in psychoeducational evaluation of school-aged children with learning disabilities, autism spectrum disorders, AD/HD and other behavioral disorders, and executive dysfunction, as well as in developmental assessment of preschool-aged children with a variety of learning, social, attentional and behavioral disorders.

-Diane Marques, Ph.D. has been a licensed psychologist since 1988 and has worked at Rady Children's since 2007.
+Diane Marques, Ph.D., has been a licensed psychologist since 1988 and has worked at Rady Children's since 2007.
 Diane received her Ph.D. in 1986 from the University of Rhode Island and completed her predoctoral internship at Boston Children's Hospital Medical Center/Harvard Medical School.
 She has extensive experience as a staff psychologist at Boston Children's Hospital and served as Chief, Child and Adolescent Division, Lake Shore Hospital, Manchester, N.H.
 She also has had lengthy experience in the public schools and holds a school psychology credential.
 Her special interests and training are in the areas of children's developmental and mental health needs.
 Diane's goal at working at Rady Children's is to provide comprehensive evaluations to all children and to support parental awareness of community resources and the special education process.